 Why Sit-Ups are slowly destroying your lower back

+In today’s world everyone is dying for a beach body six pack and “the core” is our new favorite term when it comes to training.
+The question is, how do we get it?
+And the obvious answer, for most, is sit-ups or crunches.
 Sit-ups have been a long-time staple in the world of physical fitness.
-After all, everyone’s dying for that beach body six pack, not to mention the desire for the abdominal and core strength that will come with it.
-The question is, how do we get it?
-And the obvious answer, for most, is the sit-up and the crunch.
-But, are these exercises silently killing our lower backs?
-Well, I think so.
-But don’t just take my word for it, why don’t we ask the ARMY.
+And how else do we get that six-pack look and gain maximum abdominal and core strength without hundreds of thousands of sit-ups.
+The more the better, right?
+Well, maybe not.
+These exercises may actually be a silent killer of our lower backs.
+But don’t just take my word for it.
+Ask the ARMY.
 That’s right, the ARMY is dropping the sit-up and introducing a completely new physical test.
 The reason, to produce more functional and well rounded soldiers, to get a better look at how a soldier will perform in combat, and to SAVE MONEY ON INJURIES.

 So, why are sit-ups bad for your back.
 Let’s start with the obvious and move forward.
 The most obvious is that your spine has pointy bones that stick out backwards, these are the hard bumps you feel if you run your fingers down the center of you back.
 When doing a sit-up, these little bones are being pushed into a hard floor, which can cause irritation in and of itself.
 Second, the sit-up, although coined and abdominal exercise, many times work the hip-flexors more than the abdominals.
 This can lead to a muscular imbalance where your hip flexors overpower your hip extensors.
 This becomes an issue because of the hip flexors attachment to the spine.
 So if the hip flexors are too tight, they can cause increased and unbalanced compression of the spine.
 Lastly, and in my opinion the most important, is the the spinal discs of the average person spends the majority of the day in a position of flexion and typically our lower back pain is aggravated by this position.
 So, to spend even more time repetitively flexing our spine doing sit-ups only adds to the problem.